cbuchko/portfolio/posts/2025-08-21-nathan-fielder.md

 featured: false
 ---

 Nathan Fielder is one of my favorite working artists.
-One of my first few blog posts touched on his flagship show Nathan For You.
+Back in 2020, I made a blog post that touched on his flagship show Nathan For You.
 At the time I said it “might be the funniest show I've ever seen”.
 And I haven’t wavered on this opinion.
 Fielder's comedy feels made for _me_, in a way only Tim Robinson has matched.
 Recently, I had the absolute pleasure of watching two more shows from the mind of Mr. Fielder.
 Let’s talk about them.

 ## The Rehearsal